chesterroh/ur5_gripper/README.md

 Because of GAZEBO instability with AF85 (robot breaks down after certain amount of vibration accumulation w/r/t AF85), I changed some of continuous joints of AF85 to 'fixed' from 'continous'.

-For the static AF85 GAZEBO simulation, use the following commands instead.
+For the static AF85 GAZEBO simulation, use the following command instead.

 ```
 roslaunch ur5_gripper ur5_gazebo_robotiq_static.launch